New Southern: JuneBaby.

 The menu is just the right size with many starters, salads, mains and sides that can be shared…so try a bit of everything.
 There is the typical…okra and the bit more unusual….fried pig’s ears and even chitlins.

-Now comes the fried pig ears….I realize this isn’t on your gotta have list but you gotta try this dish.
-Very crunchy, like cracklins, but with a wonderful flavor made all the better by the pickled onion and pecan butter that accompanied it.
-I did try the quail gumbo which I have to admit, while the roux was as expected…dark and rich…the flavor of the soup was a bit different than the classic.
+What about the fried pig ears…I realize this isn’t on your gotta have list but you gotta try this dish.
+I’d also never had them but they were very crunchy, like cracklins, but with a wonderful flavor made all the better by the pickled onion and pecan butter that accompanied it.
+The quail gumbo…I have to admit that while the roux was as expected, dark and rich, the flavor of the soup was a bit different than the classic.

-Service is excellent.
+Service was excellent.